seakonn/milestone-two/README.md

 * As a user, I want to play the game, so I can experience it.

-Clicking the 'New Game' button will allow the user to play the game.
+  - Clicking the 'New Game' button will allow the user to play the game.

 * As a user, I want to know how to play the game, so I understand it.

-The 'How To play' button, when clicked, explains the rules of the game.
+  - The 'How To play' button, when clicked, explains the rules of the game.
 The user can click anywhere outside of it to make the popup go away.

 * As a user, I want to know how well I am doing so I can compare my scores.

-The highest score obtained so far can be easily seen at the bottom of the screen.
+  - The highest score obtained so far can be easily seen at the bottom of the screen.

 ### Game Logic

 This is to see if the game itself is behaving in the manner it is intended to.

 * When user input is allowed, button should change colour when pressed, and change back when released.
-	-Tested by pressing each button when allowed to.
+	- Tested by pressing each button when allowed to.
 Buttons behave as they should.
 * Game should display sequence of lights at start of new game/new round.
-	-Tested by playing the game.
+	- Tested by playing the game.
 Lights display as intended.
-* When user correctly presses buttons in a sequence, game should progress to next round -Tested by playing the game.
+* When user correctly presses buttons in a sequence, game should progress to next round
+	- Tested by playing the game.
 Sequences are identified correctly when matched.
 * Game should not allow user input until light sequence is finished displaying
 	- Tested by clicking on the simon buttons while the light sequence is displaying.
 No response.
 * Game should not allow new game to be started until light sequence is finished displaying.